 This document includes the principles formulated and adopted by the ECVP.
-It is based on the Articles of Association (AoA) and has been approved by the ECVP members in 2022 (by members present at the AGM on 8 September 2022 in Athens and by votes received by letter until 7 October 2022).
+It is based on the Articles of Association (AoA) and its first version was approved by the ECVP members in 2022 (by members present at the AGM on 8 September 2022 in Athens and by votes received by letter until 7 October 2022).